sysmatt/sysmatt.escpos.ticket.print/README.md

                         be repeated.
 Images are resized and rotated.
   --bodyttf BODYTTF     re-render body text into an image using this ttf font
-                        file, --size is ttf font size --imagesep            print a bar between images --imagename           print the image filename after each image --qrsize QRSIZE       specify the size for qr barcodes, 1-16, default=3
+                        file, --size is ttf font size --bodyttfwrap BODYTTFWRAP
+                        When re-rending, force text wrapping at N characters --imagesep            print a bar between images --imagename           print the image filename after each image --qrsize QRSIZE       specify the size for qr barcodes, 1-16, default=3